- Professor of Law

 BA, Harvard University; BA, Oxford University; JD, Yale University

-Jeffrey Rosen spoke to MSNBC’s “Live With Ali Velshi’’ about the debate over the Electoral College.
+Jeffrey Rosen spoke to MSNBC's "Live with Ali Velshi" about the tightening abortion restrictions in many states around the country.

 - next ›